 Even though the 203k involves a few more leaps and hurdles than the standard FHA loan, it can be a great tool to buy a home that has potential.
 Don’t be scared away by the rules and requirements, because your lending professional should know the ins and outs of the 203k loan.

 To be on the safe side, ask your loan officer how many 203k loans he or she has done in the past year, and how many the processing staff has done.
-Experience on the part of the lender can save a lot of time and headache for the borrower.
-Find a loan officer who has done 2 or 3 of them in the past year, at least.
+Experience on the part of the lender can save a lot of time and headaches for the borrower.
+Find a loan officer who has done two or three of them in the past year, at least.

 With a little help from your lender, and knowing what to expect, you can purchase a home and fix it up per your needs and wants.
 In a few short months, you could be in your fixed-up and touched-up dream home.